Only display this question if (Relevance) determines if the question should appear, Jump to allows you to skip the question.

 - When there are no required questions that will be skipped over.
 Even when skipped over, doForms will evaluate the required status of questions.

-Adding Skip Logic
+Adding Jump to Logic

-You can apply skip logic to jump from one question to any other question below it (or to the end of the form).
+You can apply jump to logic to jump from one question to any other question below it (or to the end of the form).
 This is done by evaluating the answer to the original question based on a condition, and then jumping to the destination question if that condition is met.

-Adding relevance logic
+Adding Only display if logic

-The example below also illustrates how relevance logic can be used to make robust forms that contain alternative questions when a certain type of hardware input is not available.
+The example below also illustrates how only display if logic can be used to make robust forms that contain alternative questions when a certain type of hardware input is not available.
 In this example, if the mobile device does not possess a camera, the previous image capture question would have been skipped over automatically, and the value no_media assigned to that image capture question would have been used to trigger the current sketch question as an alternative.

 Compound logic

-Furthermore, in a situation where both Basement and Crawlspace are selected, you would like Numeric Question to be displayed where you can enter the percent that is basement.
+In a situation where both Basement and Crawlspace are selected, you would like Numeric Question to be displayed where you can enter the percent that is basement.

 Applying compound logic can be a little bit tricky.
 Logical operators are evaluated from left to right, and in the following order: